gcziprusz/NeuralNest/dict.md

     - TBD
 - causal graph
     - TBD
+- Co-linear
+    - Describes points or vectors that lie on the same straight line.
 - convolution
     - Convolution is a fundamental mathematical operation widely used in various fields, including signal processing, image processing, and deep learning.
 In the context of deep learning, convolutional operations play a central role in convolutional neural networks (CNNs), which are especially well-suited for tasks involving grid-like data, such as images
 - convolutional layer